The Proposal Bystander Effect

-For proposal managers and team leaders there is almost nothing more irritating than a lack of engagement from the rest of the team, especially with approaching deadlines.
-Sometimes this is due to apathy while other times there is unclear communication about the teams’ work capacity.
+For proposal managers and team leaders there is almost nothing more irritating than a lack of engagement from the rest of the team.
+This is especially evident during tight deadlines.
+Sometimes this is due to apathy, other times due to unclear communication about the teams’ work capacity.

 - Ask for volunteers.

 - “We need someone to address section 3 by Wednesday afternoon, do I have any volunteers?”

 People like free will.
 As a result, giving team members a choice allows them to contribute to the project as their schedule and abilities allow.

 - If asking for volunteers doesn’t work, request responsibility.

 - “Sarah, do you have the time/bandwidth to write copy for section 3 by Wednesday afternoon?”

 - Or, instead of asking an individual, ask a few people and see if someone steps up.